Mastercard Partners with Conservation International to Protect and Restore Wildlife Habitats through New Line of Wildlife Impact Cards

 As a company committed to fostering a sustainable future for all, we believe an important aspect of that is to protect Critically Endangered species and the habitats in which they live, said Raja Rajamannar, Chief Marketing and Communications Officer, Mastercard.
 Through our strong partnership with Conservation International, one of the worlds leading conservation organizations, weve created a way to connect consumers to their passion for wildlife and the natural world, enabling them to contribute and make an impact."

 Conservation International creates self-sustaining, scalable conservation models that can be adapted from one country to another by focusing on large ecological systems.
-From the tropical forests of North Sumatra Indonesia to the rangelands of South Africa, Conservation Internationals integrated Sustainable Landscapes and Seascapes approach is offering solutions for how humanity and nature can thrive, together.
+From the rangelands of South Africa and beyond, Conservation Internationals integrated Sustainable Landscapes and Seascapes approach is offering solutions for how humanity and nature can thrive, together.

 Every extinction is a tragedy for the species, for nature and for people, said Dr. M. Sanjayan, CEO of Conservation International.
 Wildlife are critical to securing benefits like cleaner water and more fertile soils.
 When we destroy animal habitats, we dont just put these benefits at risk; we create entirely new challenges to our health and our ability to address climate change.
 Saving nature has always been about saving ourselves, which is why we are proud to partner with Mastercard to provide a simple way for consumers to take immediate action to help protect wildlife and their habitats.